Royal Opera

 Mark Pullinger, BACHTRACK

 Meticulous.
-With high energy, mighty voices and delicacy, epic staging feels newly minted.
+With high energy, mighty voices and delicacy, this epic staging feels newly minted.
 Sondra Radvanovsky shows why she is the reigning Turandot of the day.
 She and SeokJong Baek are both stellar in the central roles.

 Martin Kettle, THE GUARDIAN